Alfresco/docs-alfresco/content-services/latest/develop/sdk.md

 ### org.alfresco.maven.archetype:alfresco-allinone-archetype

-This archetype allows a developer to implement the All-In-One project on Alfresco Content Services.
+This archetype allows a developer to implement the All-In-One project on Content Services.
 The All-In-One project (also called AIO) is provided in this and previous versions of Alfresco SDK, but in SDK 4.1 it has been reshaped to leverage on Docker.

-The All-In-One archetype allows a developer to create a multi-module project on Alfresco Content Services.
+The All-In-One archetype allows a developer to create a multi-module project on Content Services.
 The All-In-One project mainly includes a module for the core repository in ACS and a module for the Share client.
 This includes:

 * ACS Repository JAR